Statistical activity code: 40308

 Labour cost – labour costs include salaries and fringe benefits with all applicable taxes.
 Labour costs include costs for both teaching and nonteaching staff who provide formal education or ancillary services.
 Costs for staff engaged in R&D activities are also included here.
 Labour costs are indicated for natural persons employed based on the Employment Contracts Act as well as the Law of Obligations Act (for persons working based on the Law of Obligations Act only when the taxes paid on such salaries are calculated by the employer; if services are purchased from legal persons based on the Law of Obligations Act, such expenditures are indicated under other current expenditures).

-Other current educational expenditures – current expenditure of the reference period that are not labour costs or investments.
+Other current educational expenditures / current expenditure other than for staff compensation – current expenditure of the reference period that are not labour costs or investments.
 Current expenditures are: lease and rent of buildings or premises; utility costs; acquisition costs of smaller equipment, instruments, materials and other current assets; costs related to business trips; costs of repair works, telecommunications and information technology; costs of contractual and outsourced services; financial aid from own funds given to students, etc. Current expenditures do not include interest costs and costs related to the acquisition of non-current assets or the depreciation of non-current assets.

 Private educational institution – an educational institution operating on the basis of the Private Schools Act and providing pre-primary, general, vocational or higher education.